jsfenfen/990-xml-reader/README.md

 ## Command line IRSx
-Installing the library will also install the irsx command line tool, which uses the IRS' object_ids to reference a particular filing.
+Installing the library will also install the irsx command line tool, which uses the IRS' object\_ids to reference a particular filing.

+### Command line output formats: json, csv, txt

+The command line tool supports two styles of 'displaying' a filing.

+- __JSON__ The first is a nested-json structure that provides a consistent way of describing variables for all schema versions from 2013 and forwards.
+The down side of this is that json is not ordered, so it can be confusing for humans to view.
+- __CSV__ This isn't a 'real' csv file, it's really a listing of all the different variables found, along with metadata like line number and description.
+It's available for versions 2010 and forwards.
+This doesn't attempt to restructure the content, it just spits it out in the order that it appears.
+This is often more human readable than json.
+Because it's a listing of all variables, the xpaths to those variables may repeat.
+A group_index column keeps count of which repeating group each variable belongs to.
+- __TXT__ There's also a txt format output that is very similar to csv in that it prints the rows it finds in an ordered dump, but makes it slightly more readable.

+### JSON examples

+	$ irsx 201533089349301428
+	[{"schedule_name": "ReturnHeader990x", "groups": {}, "schedule_parts": {"returnheader990x_part_i": {"object_id": 201533089349301428, "ein": "941156621", "RtrnHdr_RtrnTs": "2015-11-04T20:09:01-06:00",...

 This will just spit out a json representation of the entire filing.
 See more about how to get an IRS object_id and how to read the data format that's returned below.

-	$ irsx 201533089349301428
-	[{"schedule_name": "ReturnHeader990x", "groups": {}, "schedule_parts": {"returnheader990x_part_i": {"object_id": 201533089349301428, "ein": "941156621", "RtrnHdr_RtrnTs": "2015-11-04T20:09:01-06:00",...

 The general structure of the return is an array of schedules: